-- (5) Name of person placing the order; - (6) Itemized list of supplies or services furnished. - (7) Quantity, unit price, and extension of each item, less applicable discount (unit prices and extensions need not be shown when incompatible with the use of automated systems; provided, that the invoice is itemized to show the information). - (8) Date of delivery or shipment.
+- (5) Name of person placing the order;(6) Itemized list of supplies or services furnished. - (7) Quantity, unit price, and extension of each item, less applicable discount (unit prices and extensions need not be shown when incompatible with the use of automated systems; provided, that the invoice is itemized to show the information). - (8) Date of delivery or shipment.

 Invoices.

 Invoices shall be submitted to:

-Terms and conditions.
-The terms and conditions included in this agreement apply to all purchases made pursuant to this agreement.
-In the event of an inconsistency between the provisions of this agreement and the supplier's invoice, the provisions of this agreement will take precedence.
+in this agreement apply to all purchases made pursuant to this provisions of this agreement and the supplier's invoice, the

 Acknowledgment.
-The supplier is hereby requested to acknowledge acceptance of this agreement, including its terms, conditions, and clauses, by signing and returning a copy to:
+The supplier is hereby requested to ack conditions, and clauses, by signing and returning a copy to knowledge acceptance of this agreement, including its terms, or

 Sincerely,

 CONTRACTING OFFICER

 Accepted by:

+Taxpayer Identification No.

 (Name)

-Taxpayer Identification No.

-(Title)
+Town of horizon (short one)

-Type of business (check one)
+(Title) Type of business (check one)

-(Date)
+Corporation

+Partnership

-Corporation Partnership Sole Proprietorship
+(Date) Sole Proprietorship

-Please indicate the remittance address for payment in the space provided below if different than the supplier address.
+Please indicate the remittance address for navment in the space provided below if different than the supplier address.

+i lease indicate the refinitance address for payment in the space provided below it different than the supplier address.